gregversteeg/corex_topic/readme.md

 sfdp tree.dot -Tpdf -Earrowhead=none -Nfontsize=12  -GK=2 -Gmaxiter=1000 -Goverlap=False -Gpack=True -Gpackmode=clust -Gsep=0.02 -Gratio=0.7 -Gsplines=True -o nice.pdf
 ```

+## Technical notes

+For speed  Specify the strategy for handling non-binary count data.
+At the command line API you can choose the following.

+ 0. Naive binarization.
+This will be good for documents of similar length and especially short documents.
+ 1. Average binary bag of words.
+We split
+                        documents into chunks, compute the binary bag of words
+                        for each documents and then average.
+This implicitly
+                        weights all documentsequally.
+ 2. All binary bag of words.
+Split documents into chunks and consider each chunk as its own binary bag of words documents.
+ This changes the number of documents so it may take some work to match the ids back, if desired.

+ 3. Fractional counts.
+This converts counts into a fraction of the
+                        background rate, with 1 asthe max.
+Short documents
+                        tend to stay binary and words in long documents are
+                        weightedaccording to their frequency with respect to
+                        background in the corpus.

+ For the python API, for 1 and 2, you can use the functions in vis_topic.py to process data or do the same yourself.
+ 0 is specified

 ## Licensing
 This version is free to use for academic and non-commercial purposes.
 For commercial uses, this code is free to try
 for 30 days.
 Please contact us for information on licensing arrangements.